 Directors shall discuss any opportunity to join another company's board with the Chairman prior to accepting a seat on such board.
-The Chairman may, at his discretion, discuss the final outcome with the NomGov Committee and before communicating same to the director.
+The Chairman may, at their discretion, discuss the final outcome with the NomGov Committee, before communicating the same to the director.